adriandeleon/BasicSwingApp/README.md

 You don't need to install a JDK to run the package or the app after installing it.
 Everything is provided inside the installer/package.

+For more info on jpackage, check this [Baeldung article.](https://www.baeldung.com/java14-jpackage)